moustafaSSayed/Microservices/README.md

 # Microservices
-a Spring Boot microservices project consists of 3 main services (Job, Comapny, and Review). the Idea behind the project is these 3 services consuming each other using microservices and eureka server as each company can have one or many job, one or more review. the database used for this project is postgress.
+##Overview
+This project is a microservices-based application built with Spring Boot.
+It consists of three main services that work together to manage job listings, company profiles, and user reviews.
+The services communicate with each other using Eureka server for service discovery, and the data is stored in a PostgreSQL database.